-Israel has built hundreds of settlements and permitted hundreds of thousands of its own Jewish citizens to move to the West Bank and Gaza, despite that this constitutes a breach of international law.
-Israel has justified the violation of the Fourth Geneva Convention and other international laws governing military occupation of foreign territory on the grounds that the West Bank and the Gaza Strip are not technically "occupied" because they were never part of the sovereign territory of any state.
-Therefore, according to this interpretation, Israel is not a foreign "occupier" but a legal "administrator" of territory whose status remains to be determined.
-The international community has rejected the Israeli official position that the West Bank and Gaza are not occupied, and has maintained that international law should apply there.
-But little effort has been mounted to enforce international law or hold Israel accountable for the numerous violations it has engaged in since 1967.
+Israel has built 145 official settlements and about 100 unofficial settlement "outposts" and permitted 560,000 Jewish citizens to move to East Jerusalem and the West Bank (as of early 2013).
+These settlements are a breach of the Fourth Geneva Convention and other international laws governing military occupation of foreign territory.
+Many settlements are built on expropriated, privately owned Palestinian lands.

+Israel justifies its violation of international law by claiming that the West Bank and the Gaza Strip are not technically "occupied" because they were never part of the sovereign territory of any state.
+According to this interpretation, Israel is but an "administrator" of territory whose status remains to be determined.
+The international community has rejected this official Israeli position and maintained that international law should apply in the West Bank and Gaza.
+But little effort has been mounted to enforce international law or hold Israel accountable for violations it has engaged in since 1967.